 Negotiating a Perilous Empowerment includes in-depth interviews with Linda Scott DeRosier and Lee Smith, making this an insightful study of an important literary genre.

-Erica Abrams Locklear is an associate professor in the Literature and Language department at the University of North Carolina at Asheville.
+Erica Abrams Locklear is professor of English at the University of North Carolina at Asheville.
 She has published articles in the Southern Literary Journal, Crossroads: A Southern Culture Annual, Community Literacy Journal, and the North Carolina Folklore Journal.
+More info →

 Availability and price vary according to vendor.